vcwild/tally/README.md

 ```

 ## License
-Distributed under the Apache 2.0 License.
+Distributed under the GPL 2.0 License.
 See [LICENSE](/LICENSE) for more information.